AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicnlp-corpus.md

 #### Processing Corpus

-For processing the corpus into various other forms, for example, tokenized, transliterated etc., you can use the [indicnlp library](https://github.com/anoopkunchukuttan/indic_nlp_library).
-The following code snippet can be used to tokenize the corpus:
+For processing the corpus into other forms (tokenized, transliterated etc.), you can use the [indicnlp library](https://github.com/anoopkunchukuttan/indic_nlp_library).
+As an example, the following code snippet can be used to tokenize the corpus:

 ```python
 from indicnlp.tokenize.indic_tokenize import trivial_tokenize